Therapist branding: build a therapy brand that attracts clients

 A cohesive brand also helps you stand out in crowded directories.
 When someone scrolls through 20 therapist profiles on Psychology Today, the ones with professional branding get more clicks.

-Essential brand elements
+Essential therapist brand elements

 Logo